huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/diabetes-diabetic-polyneuropathy/diabetes-distress-score.md

 The Diabetes Distress Score Questionnaire gives patients with diabetes a way to reflect on their wellbeing through a series of subjective questions, such as “Do you feel overwhelmed by the demands of living with diabetes”.
 They can choose from a set of multiple-choice responses to indicate the severity in each case.

-From the Diabetes Distress Score module, patients can start the questionnaire by clicking “Add”.
+From the Diabetes Distress Score module, patients can start the questionnaire by clicking **Add**.

 ![Diabetes Distress Score in the Huma App](./assets/diabetes-distress-score.png)